duartefq/bggdeals/README.md

 # bggdeals

-Simple bot to fetch deals from BGG on Reddit.
+Simple bot to share deals from BGG on Reddit.

 ## Usage